-The following discussion and analysis should be read in conjunction with Item 6, "Selected Consolidated Financial Data" and our consolidated financial statements and related notes appearing elsewhere in this report.
-This Annual Report on Form 10-K contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-See "Cautionary Statement Regarding Forward-Looking Statements" and Part I, Item 1A.
+As you read the MD&A, please refer to our consolidated financial statements, included in "Item 8.
+Financial Statements and Supplementary Data" and "Item 6.
+Selected Consolidated Financial Data" of this Form 10-K. This Annual Report on Form 10-K contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+See Part I. Item 1.
+"Cautionary Statement Regarding Forward-Looking Statements" and Part I, Item 1A.
 "Risk Factors."